esilberberg/silberberg-library/README.md

-# silberberg-library
+# Silberberg Library
-Displays library info using the Zotero API
+Uses the Sheets API to as the database for a library catalog.